noncom/hecl-re/README.md

 * Moved all the #ifdef compilation flags that were intended to be used by the original Ant build scripts to resolve in runtime from the new class `_Settings`
 * Tried to save as much of the original code as possible, only cutting out the parts that were completely irrelevant
 * All the original documentation and information texts are preserved (look inside the `info` folder)
+* The artifact is published to Clojars Maven repo https://clojars.org/hecl and you can get it into your Mavenized projects, just be sure to add the Clojars repo to your repos.

 What else is there to do?
 =========================